akhianand/University-Management-System/extra-credit-DevOps-award.md

 ## Frontend Countinuous Deployment on Heroku

 Heroku is a cloud platform as a service (PaaS).
-This means that very minimal effort is expected from the Developer in terms of the effort requied to deploy the application.

 In our scenario the steps we took to set up Continuous Deployment of Frontend over Heroku were as follows.

-1. Create NodeJS Application on Heroku.
+1. Create an Application on Heroku.
 2. Link Application To Github Repository.
 3. Enable Automatic Deployment option.
 4. Add new Config Var --> PROJECT_PATH = frontend/student-portal